TimMikeladze/next-auth-mui/README.md

    */
   ButtonTypographyProps?: TypographyProps
   /**
-   * Override the provider's name when rendering the button.
+   * Override props passed to provider's icon.
+See @iconify/react documentation.
    */
-  label?: string;
+  IconProps?: IconProps;
   /**
-   * Hide the provider names button.
-   */
-  hideProviderName?: boolean;
-  /**
    * Hide the provider icon on button.
    */
   hideProviderIcon?: boolean;
   /**
-   * Override props passed to provider's icon.
-See @iconify/react documentation.
+   * Hide the provider names button.
    */
-  IconProps?: IconProps;
+  hideProviderName?: boolean;
   /**
    * Override the provider's icon.
 Can be a @iconify/react icon name or a custom component.
    */
   icon?: string | React.ReactNode;
+  /**
+   * Override the provider's name when rendering the button.
+   */
+  label?: string;
 }

 export type EmailProviderConfig = {
   /**
-   * Override start icon rendered in the email input field */ startIcon?: React.ReactNode;
-  /**
-   * Override end icon rendered in the email input field */ endIcon?: React.ReactNode;
-  /**
    * Override props passed to the email's input field.
 See @mui/material documentation.
    */
-  TextFieldProps?: TextFieldProps
+  TextFieldProps?: TextFieldProps,
+  /**
+   * Override end icon rendered in the email input field */ endIcon?: React.ReactNode;
   /**
    * Override text rendered below the email input field.
    */